dung0127/CosmeticOrder_Agile/README.md

         }
  </code>

-## And at ~/CosmeticOrder_Agile/Cosmetic/Cosmetic/Models/MyPhamContext.cs
+## And at ~/CosmeticOrder_Agile/Cosmetic/Cosmetic/Models/MyPhamContext.cs (For Migration etc...)
-- If you can't update databse using these command:
+- If you can't update database using these command:
 <code>